 NIST will continue to educate organizations through both NIST-hosted and other events.
 NIST will regularly update its web-based FAQs, Presentations, Resources, Online Learning, and Success Stories pages which offer information about how organizations are using or citing the Framework.
 NIST also will continue to respond to questions it receives at: firstname.lastname@example.org.

-Historically, a smaller subset of Informative References was published in the Cybersecurity Framework document.
+Historically, Informative References appear in many NIST documents.
+A subset of related Informative References were published in those documents to maintain readability.
 The OLIR program scales to accommodate a greater number of Informative References and provides a more agile support model to account for the varying update cycles of all Reference documents.
-The OLIR program allows for the Cybersecurity Framework community to keep information current on relationship assertions from Informative References to the Cybersecurity Framework.
-The OLIR program also provides a more robust method for clearly defining those relationship assertions.
+The OLIR program allows for the cybersecurity and privacy community to keep information current on relationship assertions from Informative References to cybersecurity and privacy documents.
+The OLIR program also provides a more robust method to clearly define those relationship assertions.

 NIST welcomes feedback to email@example.com.

-A Reference Document is the cybersecurity document that is being related to the Cybersecurity Framework (e.g., ISO 27001, SP800-54 Revision 4, etc.).
-An Informative Reference is a separate work product that shows multiple relationship assertions between specific Reference document elements and Cybersecurity Framework elements.
+A Reference Document is a cybersecurity or privacy document that is being related to a focal document (e.g., Cybersecurity Framework version 1.1, Privacy Framework version 1.0, and NIST SP 800-53 Rev. 4).
+An Informative Reference is a separate work product that shows multiple relationship assertions between specific Reference document elements and focal document elements.

 Yes.
 Once the submitting organization has refined the Informative Reference to NIST’s specifications and submitted it for public review, it becomes publicly available through a link on the OLIR Informative Reference Catalog and is hosted on the Internet by the submitting organization.

 Anyone can author and submit Informative References.
-The NIST process for accepting, vetting, and linking to these stakeholder submissions is described in NISTIR 8204, Cybersecurity Framework Online Informative References (OLIR): Specification for Completing the OLIR Template.
+The NIST process for accepting, vetting, and linking to these stakeholder submissions is described in NISTIR 8278A (Formerly NISTIR 8204), National Cybersecurity Online Informative References (OLIR) Program: Submission Guidance for OLIR developers.
 Questions and draft Informative Reference documents may be directed to firstname.lastname@example.org.

 Please provide feedback regarding anything related to an Informative Reference to email@example.com.